The Sixth Form Team

 As a Sixth Form student, you will want to make a significant contribution to the life of the whole school as one of its senior students.
 There will be many opportunities for you to serve and lead that will enable you to develop personally and benefit others.

 Our expectations at Bishop Luffa are high.
 We demand the highest standards of work and behaviour – that is why our results are consistently excellent.
 That is why Ofsted considered every aspect of our students’ experience ‘outstanding’ in their 2008 inspection.
 Our exam results remain outstanding, both in terms of grades achieved and ‘value added’, and those results have allowed our students to gain places at their choice of university.
-Our success is also due to the outwardlooking nature of our students, who work extremely hard raising money for charity – just under £10,000 was raised in 2012-13.
-The social life of the Sixth Form is absorbing and varied, with school-run Christmas Banquet and Ball amongst the highlights.
+Our success is also due to the outward looking nature of our students, who work extremely hard raising money for charity.
+The social life of the Sixth Form is absorbing and varied, with the Fashion Show and Charity Week amongst the highlights.

 I look forward to the opportunity of welcoming you into the Sixth Form.
 My goal is that after two years with us, you will have achieved to the best of your ability academically; gained your desired place at university or in the workforce; and most importantly as you leave the Sixth Form, started to take your place as an adult with a keen interest in the world in which you live, a compassion for those around you and the skills and courage to affect our world for good.